Joseph Beam: Early life and education

+Career

 In the early 1980s, Beam began working at Giovanni's Room, an independent gay and lesbian bookstore in Philadelphia while he wrote and was active in local and national efforts for acceptance, visibility and social justice for the Black gay community.
 His writing was published in many newspapers and publications, including Au Courant, Black/Out, Blackheart, Changing Men, Gay Community News, The Painted Bride Quarterly, Philadelphia Gay News, The Advocate, New York Native, The Body Politic, and The Windy City Times.

 Beam's short stories, Brother to Brother and No Cheek to Turn were critically acclaimed.
-Beam had a large network of friends and correspondents which included Audre Lorde, Barbara Smith, Essex Hemphill, Daniel Garrett, Sonia Sanchez, and Bayard Rustin.
+Beam had a large network of friends and correspondents which included Audre Lorde, Barbara Smith, Essex Hemphill, Daniel Garrett, Marlon Riggs, Sonia Sanchez, and Bayard Rustin.
 Beam also maintained ongoing correspondence with prisoners, which he later attributed to a "deep sense of my own imprisonment as a closeted Gay man and an oppressed Black man."

 Through his writings, Beam aimed to alleviate the alienation of gay men of color, to help them create their own community and also counteract the absence of positive images of them in the media and what he saw as their exclusion from the cultural world of white gay rights activists.
 Inspired by the humanism of the black feminist and lesbian movement, he saw his work as part of a broad effort to "correct" and re-define the reality of race, sex, class and gender in the United States.

 The Lesbian and Gay Press Association awarded Beam a certificate for outstanding achievement by a minority journalist in 1984.
 In 1985, Beam became a consultant to the Gay and Lesbian Task Force of the American Friends Service Committee.
-In 1985, Beam joined the Executive Committee of the National Coalition of Black Lesbians and Gays, and became the Editor of its journal, Black/Out.
+In 1985, Beam joined the executive committee of the National Coalition of Black Lesbians and Gays, and became the Editor of its journal, Black/Out.
 That same year, Beam was awarded The Philadelphia Gay News Lambda Award for Outstanding Achievement.

 Beam was the editor of In the Life (1986), the first anthology of poetry and prose by Black gay men for which he received a Citation from the State House of Rhode Island in 1987 and a Commendation from the City of Philadelphia.
 Beam began a second anthology, Brother to Brother, named after an earlier short story of his, but died before it was completed.
-Essex Hemphill and Beam’s mother, Dorothy, completed the collection and it was published as Brother to Brother: New Writings by Black Gay Men in 1991.
+Essex Hemphill and Beam's mother, Dorothy, completed the collection and it was published as Brother to Brother: New Writings by Black Gay Men in 1991.